The Language of Photography

 How photography became an affirmation that the personal, subjective, idiosyncratic vision depicted in photographic images represents objective and transcendent Truth.

 The jubilant clasping of photography to the bosom of mainstream culture seems artificial in light of the depth to which photography and the language of the lens is interwoven into the fabric of that culture.
-To the degree that we do not understand the source of the images that we produce and consume (i.e. instant pictures, or automated cameras) and rely on the knowledge of others to manufacture them we are participants in an image-oriented, instamatic cargo cut.
-The endless cascade of images of familial togetherness, in light of the post-Facebook-age destruction of community and its tragic commercial exploitation and ultimate trivialization, denies the psychological/ social importance of family history.
 We laugh at primitives who fear the camera will "steal their souls", yet tout an artist who "captures a truth", as the camera is a product of our technological weltanschauung and certifies our faith in the viability of that self-same system.

 It is generally said that the history of photography begins in 1826 with the discovery by Henry Fox Talbot of the chemical procedure which allowed one to permanently fix the image created by the lens and look at it under normal illumination.
 However, the historical forces that gave shape to that discovery were at work for many hundreds of years and are clearly apparent in the subsequent uses of the camera and the imagery that it has been used to produce.